 I haven't tried it personally, but a 1:1 Gluten-Free Flour mix like Bob's Red Mill may work!
 Subbing almond flour, coconut flour, or other flour substitutes 1:1 for this recipe will not work.

-When it comes to sugar cookies, I really don't recommend it.
-Granulated sugar really works best for this recipe to give it the best flavor, texture, and color.
+When it comes to sugar cookies, I really don't recommend it as cane sugar not only adds sweetness but helps the cookies spread.
+Granulated cane sugar really works best for this recipe to give it the best flavor, texture, and color.

 The best part about these Halloween monster cookies is they can easily be prepped in advance for all your Halloween party needs!
 They can be stored in a closed container at room temperature for 2-3 days, in the fridge for 1 week, or in the freezer for up to 1 month.

-I highly recommend storing in the freezer as it's the best way to keep the texture nice and chewy.
-Plus, they are easy to defrost- just let them sit on the counter at room temperature around 30 minutes before eating.
+I highly recommend storing them in the freezer as it's the best way to keep the texture nice and chewy.
+Plus, they are easy to defrost- just let them sit on the counter at room temperature for about 30 minutes before eating.

 I truly hope you love these Spooky Vegan Halloween Monster Cookies!
 They are perfectly delicious while still being cute & festive for Halloween.
 Enjoy!